wvannoordt/cmf/STANDARD.md

 ## Documentation

 Documentation for CMF is done using Doxygen.
 As such, it is important that functions/variables/classes etc. are documented accordingly.
 Descriptions should be as comprehensive as possible and should be able to be understood when in the context of whatever class/file they appear in.
+Everything should be documented.

 ## Naming Conventions and Namespaces